glyden/Modified-WQS/README.md

 method-functions.R includes functions to fit our method, i.e., estimate mixture component weights using penalized constrained regressions and run a permutation test for the overall mixture effect.

 example.R applies method-functions.R to estimate weights and overall mixture effects in a simulated dataset.

+Simulations/ contains R scripts to run all simulation studies.